manussekhar/Networking_Notes/OSI Model.md

     - The network layer is responsible for routing data packets between different networks or subnets.
     - It deals with logical addressing (e.g., IP addresses), packet forwarding, and choosing the best path for data to travel from the source to the destina
+- - **Transport Layer (Layer 4):**

+    - The transport layer provides reliable, end-to-end data transport services between applications running on different devices.
+    - It ensures data integrity, flow control, and error recovery using mechanisms like TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+- **Session Layer (Layer 5):**

+    - The session layer establishes, manages, and terminates communication sessions between applications on different devices.
+    - It enables synchronization and checkpointing of data exchange to support reliable data transfer during a session.
+- **Presentation Layer (Layer 6):**

+    - The presentation layer is responsible for data representation, translation, and encryption to ensure that data sent by one application can be understood by another.
+    - It deals with data compression, data encryption, character encoding, and data format conversion.